Is Ice Cream Good or Bad For Bodybuilding? (Pros & Cons)

 1. Ice Cream Is High In Calories

-The calories in ice cream can also negatively impact our goals if we’re trying to diet and improve our physique through fat loss because the excess calories could easily put us over our calorie and macronutrient targets for the day.
+The calories in ice cream can also negatively impact your goals if you’re trying to diet and improve your physique through fat loss.

-If we’re in a cutting phase and have fewer calories to consume throughout the day, then incorporating too much ice cream can take away from the volume of food we’re able to eat for the rest of the day.
+If you’re in a cutting phase and have fewer calories to consume throughout the day, eating too much ice cream can take away from the food you can eat for the rest of the day.

 2. Ice Cream Is Low In Micronutrients

-One of the downsides to eating ice cream is that it’s low in micronutrients, and for our bodies to function optimally we need to consume adequate micronutrients throughout the day.
+One of the downsides to eating ice cream is that it’s low in micronutrients, and for your body to function optimally, you need to consume adequate micronutrients throughout the day.

 3. Ice Cream Is Easy To Overconsume

-The main downfall of eating ice cream for bodybuilding is that it’s easy to over-consume and this can easily derail us from reaching our bodybuilding goals.
+The main downfall of eating ice cream for bodybuilding is that it’s easy to over-consume, which can derail you from reaching your bodybuilding goals.

-It can be difficult to consume ice cream in moderation because it is super delicious and hard to visually estimate the portion size.
-I recommend measuring out the ice cream if we’re someone who is trying to be more strict with our calorie and macronutrient intake.
+I recommend measuring out the ice cream if you’re someone who is trying to be more strict with your calorie and macronutrient intake.

-If we have a hard time keeping ice cream in the house without eating the entire tub, then it may be best to keep it out of the house for the time being until we’re not dieting for bodybuilding and we have more time to work on improving our relationship with it.
+If you have difficulty keeping ice cream in the house without eating the entire tub, it may be best to keep it out of the house until you stop dieting and transition to a bulking phase.

-If we’re going to consume ice cream as a pre-workout meal, then we should do so 2 to 3 hours before training to allow for adequate digestion.
+If you consume ice cream as a pre-workout meal, you should do so 2 to 3 hours before training to allow for adequate digestion.

-Eating ice cream post-workout isn’t a poor decision because the carb content of ice cream will be great for replenishing the energy stores that we’ve depleted while training.
+Eating ice cream post-workout is okay because the carb content of ice cream will be great for replenishing the energy stores you’ve depleted while training.

-The main issue with consuming ice cream following a workout is that it does not have enough protein to repair muscle damage and to encourage muscle growth.
+The main issue with consuming ice cream following a workout is that it lacks the protein to repair muscle damage and encourage muscle growth.

-To make ice cream a good post-workout meal, we would need to incorporate some protein to go with the carbs and fats.
+To make ice cream a good post-workout meal, you must incorporate some protein with the carbs and fats.

-We asked Dietician Brenda Peralta about eating ice cream before and after workouts and she stated that :
+I asked Dietitian Brenda Peralta about eating ice cream before and after workouts.
+She stated:

 Does Ice Cream Help Muscle Growth?